Citrix Provisioning supports upgrading to the latest product version from versions starting with 7.6 LTSR.

 b.
 Create a VM using the imported .vhd file.
 Refer to the ‘Importing and Exporting VMs’ section of the Citrix Virtual Apps and Desktops documentation for more information.

 c.
 Boot the VM.

 d.
 Upgrade the target device software.
-Refer to the information at the beginning of this section for using the PVS target device installers.
+Refer to the information at the beginning of this section for using the Citrix Provisioning target device installers.

 Perform a direct VHD\VHDX boot using Hyper-V:

 Copy the .vhdx file to the Hyper-V server, or

 Create a Hyper-V VM using the “Use an existing virtual hard disk” and point to the .vhdx file.
 Refer the following links for creating VMs in Hyper-V. For Hyper-V 2012 R2 and 2016, ensure that the generated VM matches those VMs of the vDisk: